One of the original jazz musicians, Louis Armstrong blew trumpet and "sticks" of marijuana during his storied career.

 Armstrong famously wrote a letter to Pres.
 Eisenhower calling for him to legalize marijuana.

-"It makes you feel good, man," Armstrong said. "[it] makes you forget all the bad things that happen to a Negro.
+"It makes you feel good, man.
+[It] makes you forget all the bad things that happen to a Negro.
 It makes you feel wanted, and when you're with another tea smoker, it makes you feel a special kinship."

-Armstrong playe trumpet and sang in as gravelly voice.
-His most famous songs include "West End Blues," "What a Wonderful World, "Hello Dolly and "Muggles" (another of his names for marijuana).
+Armstrong played trumpet and sang in as gravelly voice.
+His most famous songs include "West End Blues," "What a Wonderful World," "Hello Dolly" and "Muggles" (another of his names for marijuana).